fishjam/xmlstarlet/README.md

+> XMLStarlet is a command line XML toolkit which can be used to transform, query, validate, and edit XML documents and files using  simple set of shell commands in similar way it is done for plain text files  using grep/sed/awk/ tr/diff/patch.

+### Change Notice

-This project form from [XMLStarlet 1.6.1](http://xmlstar.sourceforge.net/), and add a very important function(at least for me :) ), It can insert a complex node value with ed(edit) command.
+This project fork from [XMLStarlet 1.6.1](http://xmlstar.sourceforge.net/), and add a very important function(at least for me ^_^ ), It can insert a complex node element with ed(edit) command.

 Example(add property into hadoop/core-site.xml file):